JoergR75/amd-therock-7.14-pytorch-docker-cdna-rdna-automated-deployment/README.md

 Make sure **"Re-Size BAR"** is enabled in the **SBIOS**.
 If it is disabled, **P2P** will be deactivated.

+## 📶 TransferBench

+**TransferBench** is a utility for benchmarking simultaneous memory transfers between user-specified devices (CPUs, GPUs, and NICs).

+### What it does

+`TransferBench` is a diagnostic tool that measures **memory bandwidth performance** between:

+- Host (CPU) ↔ GPU(s)
+- GPU ↔ GPU (if multiple GPUs are installed)
+- GPU internal memory

+### Features
+TransferBench supports the following features:

+- Multiple Executors: CPU threads, GPU compute kernels (GFX), GPU DMA engines (SDMA), and NIC RDMA.

+- Multi-input or multi-output (MIMO) transfers: Element-wise sum from multiple SRCs to multiple DSTs.

+- Multinode execution: Runs across distributed systems using MPI or sockets.

+- Flexible configuration: Configure benchmarks using config files or presets.

+- Flexible hardware: Runs HIP and CUDA programs on both AMD and NVIDIA hardware.

 ### ⚙️ How to Enable **Re-Size BAR** in SBIOS (example ASRock WRX90 evo)

 1. Enter **SBIOS**